CodingItWrong/codingitwrong.com/_drafts/the-fourth-developer.md

 ## On Familiarity

-This post's assessment of at what point slowdown happens rests on two major assumptions.
+This post's assessment of the slowdown point rests on two major assumptions.
 Let's examine them.

-First, **code quality will make or break a project.** It's not enough to have code that works without bugs or errors.
+1. **Code quality will make or break a project.** It's not enough to have code that works without bugs or errors.
 Code that is difficult to understand, fragile, and difficult to change will be a disaster for your project.
-Over time your delivery of features will be slower, less consistent, and buggy.
+Over time your delivery of features will be slower, less steady, and buggier.
 A lot has been written about the importance of code quality, so if you aren't yet convinced, check out
 <a href="https://click.linksynergy.com/link?id=JlUaUff9Alw&offerid=145238.2754839&type=2&murl=https%3A%2F%2Fwww.informit.com%2Ftitle%2F9780134757599"><em>Refactoring</em></a>,
 <a href="https://click.linksynergy.com/link?id=JlUaUff9Alw&offerid=145238.2461762&type=2&murl=https%3A%2F%2Fwww.informit.com%2Ftitle%2F9780134456478"><em>Practical Object-Oriented Design</em></a>,
 or
 <a href="https://click.linksynergy.com/link?id=JlUaUff9Alw&offerid=145238.163529&type=2&murl=https%3A%2F%2Fwww.informit.com%2Ftitle%2F9780134769042"><em>Smalltalk Best Practice Patterns</em></a>.
 If you still aren't convinced that code quality matters, there's no reason to read the rest of this post.

-Second, **when you aren't familiar with the codebase, the code you write is significantly lower quality.** Code quality is contextual.
+2. **When you aren't familiar with the codebase, the code you write is significantly lower quality.** Code quality is contextual.
 You can write a new function that looks great on its own, but if it uses patterns and names different from the rest of the app, duplicates existing functionality, violates assumptions, and can't easily be integrated into the rest of the app, that's low-quality code.
 And it’s not just minor friction: code that doesn’t fit has a snowball effect that majorly increases fragility and slows development over time.

-Put these two assumptions together and we can draw a conclusion: **familiarity with the codebase will make or break your project**, because it has a significant impact on code quality.
+Put these two assumptions together and we can draw a conclusion: **familiarity with the codebase will make or break your project.**

 This conclusion suggests a goal: **for every change to the code, we want someone who is familiar with the pre-existing code involved:** that is, either writing the code or reviewing it before merge.
-Having someone familiar involved increases quality, because it minimizes our chance of introducing bugs, duplicating functionality, or just writing code that fits poorly with the existing code.
+This will help ensure that every code change is high-quality.

 ## A Fourth Developer Adds Unfamiliar Code